AbdulWahab321/Astrolearn/data/Zoology/chapters/2_Living_World.md

 -  It is the classification of organisms into different taxons (Rank/Levels)

 ![Taxons](Taxons.svg)
-- In taxonomic category, taxas are arranged from lower levels to higher levels called taxonomic hierarchy
+- In taxonomic category, taxa are arranged from lower levels to higher levels called taxonomic hierarchy

 ### Taxonomic Category of Man and Housefly